 1960 – Dr. Martens released its first boots, the model 1460.

-1963 – ABC premiered General Hospital, the daytime drama that eventually become the network’s longest-running (oap opera) serial program produced in Hollywood.
+1963 – ABC premiered General Hospital, the daytime drama that eventually became the network’s longest-running (soap opera) serial program produced in Hollywood.
 On the same day, NBC debuted The Doctors.

 1965 – On April 1, 1965, Michael O’Mahony claimed on BBC TV to have invented Smell-O-Vision.
 Numerous viewers called in and reported having experienced coffee and onion aromas through their TV sets. #dontbeleiveanythingaprilfirst

 1970 – President Richard Nixon signed legislation officially banning cigarette ads on television and radio.